acquahsamuel/acquahsamuel/README.md

 <!-- * Experience in developing applications utilizing TDD  Unit and Integration testing -->

  #### What am about :
-- I’m currently working on blonder [css Utility framework]
+- I’m currently working on workport [workport]
 - I’m looking to collaborate on node.js & API
 - Let's talk about [Business][Startup][Technology][API design]
 <br />